-This prospectus contains "non-GAAP financial measures," which are financial measures that are not calculated and presented in accordance with GAAP.
+This prospectus contains "non-GAAP financial measures," which are financial measures that are not calculated and presented in accordance with generally accepted accounting principles in the United States, or "GAAP."

 The Securities and Exchange Commission ("SEC") has adopted rules to regulate the use in filings with the SEC and in other public disclosures of non-GAAP financial measures.
 These rules govern the manner in which non-GAAP financial measures are publicly presented and require, among other things: